-- (d) Acting on behalf of the CFA as the body to deal with any collective dispute that has not been resolved by discussions with the Chief Fire and Rescue Officer. - (e) To hear appeals against disciplinary decisions lodged by the Chief Fire and Rescue Officer, the Assistant Chief Fire and Rescue Officer, the Monitoring Officer and the Treasurer. - (f) To hear appeals under the grievance procedure by the Chief Fire and Rescue Officer, the Assistant Chief Fire and Rescue Officer, the Monitoring Officer and the Treasurer. - (g) To hear appeals under the Firefighters Pension and Compensation Schemes. - (h) To make recommendations to the CFA on matters relating to terms and conditions.
+- (d) To conduct an annual salary review of the Chief Fire and Rescue Officer. - (e) Acting on behalf of the CFA as the body to deal with any collective dispute that has not been resolved by discussions with the Chief Fire and Rescue Officer. - (f) To hear appeals against disciplinary decisions lodged by the Chief Fire and Rescue Officer, the Assistant Chief Fire and Rescue Officer, the Monitoring Officer and the Treasurer. - (g) To hear appeals under the grievance procedure by the Chief Fire and Rescue Officer, the Assistant Chief Fire and Rescue Officer, the Monitoring Officer and the Treasurer. - (h) To hear appeals under the Firefighters Pension and Compensation Schemes. - (i) To make recommendations to the CFA on matters relating to terms and conditions.